0xbythesecond/Virtual-Networking-Deploying-Virtual-Machines/README.md

 </details>
 <hr>
 <details>
-  <summary> Task 2: Create a Management Server Virtual Machine</summary>
+  <summary> Exercise 2 ---> Task 2: Create a Management Server Virtual Machine</summary>

 Navigate to the Azure portal and go to the Virtual machines blade.
-Click "+ Create" and select "+ Azure virtual machine" from the dropdown list.
+- Click `+ Create` and select `+ Azure virtual machine` from the dropdown list.<br />
-On the Basics tab of the "Create a virtual machine" blade, provide the following settings:
+- On the Basics tab of the "Create a virtual machine" blade, provide the following settings:<br />
-Subscription: Select the Azure subscription for this lab.
+- Subscription: Select the Azure subscription for this lab.<br />
-Resource group: Choose "AZ500LAB07."
+- Resource group: Choose `AZ500LAB07.`<br />
-Virtual machine name: Enter "myVMMgmt."
+- Virtual machine name: Enter `myVMMgmt.`<br />
-Region: Select "(US)East US."
+- Region: Select `South Central US`<br />
-Image: Choose "Windows Server 2022 Datacenter: Azure Edition - x64 Gen2."
+- Image: Choose `Windows Server 2022 Datacenter: Azure Edition - x64 Gen2.`<br />
-Size: Select "Standard D2s v3."
+- Size: Select `Standard D2s v3.`<br />
-Username: Enter "Student."
+- Username: Enter `Student.`<br />
-Password: Use your personal password created in Lab 04.
+- Password: Use your personal password.<br />
-Public inbound ports: Set it to "None."
+- Public inbound ports: Set it to `None.`<br />
-Already have a Windows Server license: Select "No."
+- Already have a Windows Server license: Select `No.`<br />
-Click "Next: Disks" and set the OS disk type to "Standard HDD."
+- Click `Next: Disks` and set the OS disk type to `Standard HDD`<br />
-Click "Next: Networking" and select the previously created network "myVirtualNetwork."
+- Click `Next: Networking` and select the previously created network `myVirtualNetwork`<br />
-Under "NIC network security group," choose "None."
+- Under "NIC network security group," choose `None.`<br />
-Click "Next: Management" and then "Next: Monitoring."
+- Click "Next: Management" and then `Next: Monitoring.`<br />
-On the "Monitoring" tab, verify that "Boot diagnostics" is enabled with a managed storage account.
+- On the "Monitoring" tab, verify that `Boot diagnostics` is enabled with a managed storage account.<br />
-Click "Review + create" and ensure successful validation.
+- Click `Review + create` and ensure successful validation.<br />
-Click "Create" to deploy the virtual machine.
+- Click `Create` to deploy the virtual machine.

-Note: Wait for both virtual machines to be provisioned before continuing.
+  >**Note**: Wait for both virtual machines to be provisioned before continuing.

   </details>
 <hr>

 <details>
-  <summary> Task 3: Associate Network Interfaces with Application Security Groups</summary>
+  <summary> Exercise 2 ---> Task 3: Associate Network Interfaces with Application Security Groups</summary>

-Go to the Virtual machines blade in the Azure portal and verify that both virtual machines are listed with the "Running" status.
+Go to the Virtual machines blade in the Azure portal and verify that both virtual machines are listed with the "Running" status.<br />
-Click the entry for the "myVMWeb" virtual machine.
+- Click the entry for the "myVMWeb" virtual machine.<br />
-On the "myVMWeb" blade, click "Networking" in the Settings section.
+- On the "myVMWeb" blade, click "Networking" in the Settings section.<br />
-On the "myVMWeb | Networking" blade, click the "Application security groups" tab.
+- On the "myVMWeb | Networking" blade, click the "Application security groups" tab.<br />
-Click "Configure the application security groups" and select "myAsgWebServers" from the Application security group drop-down list.
+- Click "Configure the application security groups" and select "myAsgWebServers" from the Application security group drop-down list.<br />
-Click "Save."
+- Click "Save."<br />
-Navigate back to the Virtual machines blade and click the entry for the "myVMMgmt" virtual machine.
+- Navigate back to the Virtual machines blade and click the entry for the "myVMMgmt" virtual machine.<br />
-On the "myVMMgmt" blade, click "Networking" in the Settings section.
+- On the "myVMMgmt" blade, click "Networking" in the Settings section.<br />
-On the "myVMMgmt | Networking" blade, click the "Application security groups" tab.
+- On the "myVMMgmt | Networking" blade, click the "Application security groups" tab.<br />
-Click "Configure the application security groups" and select "myAsgMgmtServers" from the Application security group drop-down list.
+- Click "Configure the application security groups" and select "myAsgMgmtServers" from the Application security group drop-down list.<br />
-Click "Save."
+- Click "Save."
   </details>
   <hr>

 <details>
-  <summary> Task 4: Test Network Traffic Filtering</summary>
+  <summary> Exercise 2 ---> Task 4: Test Network Traffic Filtering and Lab Clean Up</summary>

-Go to the "myVMMgmt" virtual machine blade in the Azure portal.
+Go to the "myVMMgmt" virtual machine blade in the Azure portal.<br />
-Click "Connect" and select "RDP" from the drop-down menu.
+- Click "Connect" and select "RDP" from the drop-down menu.<br />
-Download the RDP file and use it to connect to the "myVMMgmt" Azure VM via Remote Desktop using the provided credentials.
+- Download the RDP file and use it to connect to the "myVMMgmt" Azure VM via Remote Desktop using the provided credentials.<br />
-In the Azure portal, navigate to the "myVMWeb" virtual machine blade.
+- In the Azure portal, navigate to the "myVMWeb" virtual machine blade.<br />
-On the "myVMWeb" blade, in the Operations section, click "Run command" and then select "RunPowerShellScript."
+- On the "myVMWeb" blade, in the Operations section, click "Run command" and then select "RunPowerShellScript."<br />
-Run the following command in the Run Command Script pane to install the Web server role on "myVMWeb":
+- Run the following command in the Run Command Script pane to install the Web server role on "myVMWeb":

 ```powershell
 Install-WindowsFeature -name Web-Server -IncludeManagementTools
 ```
-Wait for the installation to complete.
+  >**Note**: Wait for the installation to complete.

-In the Azure portal, navigate back to the "myVMWeb" blade.
+In the Azure portal, navigate back to the "myVMWeb" blade. <br />
-Identify the Public IP address of the "myVmWeb" Azure VM.
+Identify the Public IP address of the "myVmWeb" Azure VM.<br />
-Open another browser tab and navigate to the identified IP address.
+Open another browser tab and navigate to the identified IP address.<br />
-Verify that the default IIS web page is displayed, indicating that port 80 is allowed inbound from the internet based on the "myAsgWebServers" application security group.
+Verify that the default IIS web page is displayed, indicating that port 80 is allowed inbound from the internet based on the "myAsgWebServers" application security group.<br />
 Result: You have successfully validated the network security group (NSG) and application security group (ASG) configuration, and the network traffic is being correctly managed.

 Lab Cleanup:
 To avoid incurring unexpected costs, it is essential to remove any unused Azure resources.

-Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
+Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.<br />
-If prompted, select PowerShell and Create storage.
+If prompted, select PowerShell and Create storage.<br />
-In the PowerShell session within the Cloud Shell pane, run the following command to remove the resource group you created in this lab:
+In the PowerShell session within the Cloud Shell pane, run the following command to remove the resource group you created in this lab:<br />

 ```powershell
  Remove-AzResourceGroup -Name "AZ500LAB07" -Force -AsJob